liusylab/NIPT-human-genetics/README.md

 Module 2: SNP detection and allele frequency estimation with BaseVar
 --------------------------------------------------------------------

+You can adhere to the guidelines provided [here](./basevar) to install **BaseVar** before proceeding with the subsequent steps.
+This ensures that the installation process is completed successfully, enabling you to carry out the following procedures seamlessly.

 **Bash script for this module [module2_basevar.sh](./example/bin/module2.basevar.sh)**

 Explanation of the analyses in this module:

 In Module 2, we begin conducting some analyses in parallel.
-In the example, we process the data and perform variant detection and allele frequency estimation in 1 million basepair non-overlapping windows.
-To facilitate this parallelization, we use the pipeline generator **create_pipeline.py**, which distributes the computational tasks based on the --delta parameter across a specific chromosome defined by the -c parameter.
+In the example, we process the data and perform variant detection and allele frequency estimation in 5 million basepair non-overlapping windows.
+To facilitate this parallelization, we use the pipeline generator [**create_pipeline.py**](./basevar/scripts/create_pipeline.py), which distributes the computational tasks based on the --delta parameter across a specific chromosome defined by the -c parameter.

 ```bash
 $ python create_pipeline.py -R $ref --ref_fai $ref_fai -c chr20 --delta 5000000 -t 20 -L $bamlist -o $outdir > basevar.chr20.sh